-Why I started MIC – Harry Croydon, President and CEO
+Why I started MIC – Harry Croydon, CoFounder, President and COO

 The problem with the accepted definition for microinsurance is that it is exactly the same as one might apply for regular insurance except its aimed at low income people.
 I.e. Insurance is the protection of people/businesses against specific perils in exchange for regular premium payment proportionate to the likelihood and cost of the risks involved

 I guess the general insurance industry could not bring itself to call it Low Income Insurance, like they do for High Net Worth Insurance so the term microinsurance was adopted.